 What is web accessibility?

 Web accessibility means making websites work for people of all abilities.
 Some people with disabilities use assistive technologies to look at your website.
 These technologies might read aloud the text of your website, convert it to Braille, magnify it, or various other things.
-Some of your customers rely on this technology.
-If your website doesn’t play nicely, your customers can’t interact with you.
+Some of your users rely on this technology.
+If your website doesn’t play nicely, your users can’t interact with you.

-As well as using technology, some of your customers might need different ways to understand your content.
-If you have audio or video on your website, you should offer transcripts or captions for your deaf customers.
-Your images should have a text alternative – something that shows up if your customer chooses not to view images.
+As well as using technology, some of your users might need different ways to understand your content.
+If you have audio or video on your website, you should offer transcripts or captions for your users with hearing difficulties.
+Your images should have a text alternative – something that shows up if your users choose not to view images.
 There are plenty more areas that need including too, from making sure your links make sense to the colours you use.

-A higher percent of your customers than you think will have some form of disability.
+A higher percent of your users than you think will have some form of disability.
 If you really want to serve as many people as possible, you need to take web accessibility seriously.

 Web accessibility is a confusing place for the uninitiated, that’s where the WCAG 2.0 come in.

 I’m joking of course.
-The WCAG 2.0 are a confusing mess for the uninitiated too.
+The WCAG 2.0 are confusing for the initiated and uninitiated alike.
 But what they stand for is vital.
 The WCAG 2.0 create a standard for web accessibility.
 They are a common benchmark for making websites useful to everyone on the planet.

-My aim is to simplify web accessibility.
-That’s what my blog and book does, by taking every single guideline in the WCAG 2.0 and explaining the advice in your language.
+My aim is to simplify web accessibility by taking every single guideline in the WCAG 2.0 and explaining the advice in your language.
 In the book I wrote, I shortened over 700 pages of technical jargon into 100 pages of clear and concise advice.
-If meeting the WCAG 2.0 is on your agenda, I urge you read the blog and have a look at the book.
+If meeting the WCAG 2.0 is on your agenda, I urge you to have a look at the book.